What are the Healthy foods for changing weather?

 5. Kidney beans: Rich in potassium and magnesium, they aid in blood pressure regulation.
 Additionally, it has fiber, which lowers harmful cholesterol.

-The food we eat and the methods used to generate it impact both the environment and our health.
-Food must be produced, processed, transported, distributed, cooked, eaten, and occasionally thrown away.
-These processes all produce greenhouse gases, trapping solar heat and fueling climate change.
 Approximately one-third of all human-caused greenhouse gas emissions are attributable to food.
 Land use and agriculture account for the majority of greenhouse gas emissions associated with food, and some points are explained below:

 • Methane from cattle digestion.